 The last RER B train leaving airport CDG for Paris departs at 11:56pm just before midnight (update: see warning below), arriving at Paris Gare du Nord at 12:26am.
 This train schedule from CDG to Paris is the same every day of the week, including holidays.
 (For a complete timetable, see the schedule of RER B trains).

 *** Warning!
-Construction along the RER B train line until June 7 2013 is affecting late evening trains leaving CDG Airport to Paris.
-10:55pm is the latest direct train leaving CDG Airport for Paris, Monday to Friday (Saturday, Sunday, holiday trains are unaffected).
-Travelers attempting to take the RER B train after this time will be directed to take the CDGVal airport terminal train to Roissypole/Terminal 1 RER train station and then take a shuttle bus to Aulnay-sous-Bois station where the RER B train is operating as usual to Paris.
+Construction along the RER B train line until April 18 2014 is affecting late evening trains leaving CDG Airport to Paris.
+From January 13, 2014 to Jan.
+17 and Jan.
+27-31, Feb 10-14, Feb 17-21, Mar 31-Apr 4, Apr 14-18, 10:59pm is the last direct train leaving CDG Airport for Paris, Monday to Friday (Saturday, Sunday, holiday trains are unaffected).
+Travelers attempting to take the RER B train on these days (or in the evenings mentioned above) will be directed to take the CDGVal airport terminal train to Roissypole/Terminal 1 RER train station and then take a shuttle bus to La Plaine Stade de France station where the RER B train is operating as usual to Paris.

 For normal first and last train times see this timetable of first/last Paris Metro and RER A and RER B trains.